 Getting to Administrator

-It looks like we can abuse UsoSvc in this machine as user to get reverse shell as Administrator, also we need to fire listener with netcat, the service will show us that the service is failed, but we still able to get reverse shell as Administrator.
+, the service will show us that the service is failed, but we still able to get reverse shell as Administrator.

-And now we are Administrator.
+And now we are Administrator